 Lisa Lundquist is the Editor of The Long War Journal.
 She has a Bachelor of Arts degree in English Literature from Yale and a Juris Doctor degree from UCLA.
 She has lived abroad, taught at an international school, and written and edited various publications in the field of law.

-Bill Ardolino is an Associate Editor/Overseas Correspondent for The Long War Journal.
+Bill Ardolino is an Associate Editor and Overseas Correspondent for The Long War Journal.
 His reporting includes embeds with the US Marine Corps, the US Army, the Iraqi Army, and the Iraqi Police in Fallujah, Habbaniyah, and Baghdad in 2006, 2007, and 2008.
-He traveled to Afghanistan in 2010 to embed with the Marine Corps, the Afghan Police, and the Afghan Army in Helmand province, and with the US and Afghan Air Forces in Kabul, and returned in 2011 to embed with the US and Afghan Armies in Khost province.
+He later embedded with the Marine Corps, the Afghan Police, the Afghan Army, and the US and Afghan Air Forces in Kabul, Nimroz, Helmand, Khost and Kandahar provinces in 2010, 2011 and 2013.

 Christopher Radin is an Associate Editor at The Long War Journal.
 Chris tracks the development of the Afghanistan National Security Force and publishes a periodic status report at The Long War Journal.
 Chris has a Bachelor of Science degree and a Master of Science degree in Chemical Engineering from Columbia University and began his career as an engineer at Intel Corporation.
 He was a product manager in Silicon Valley, California, for 15 years.
 Chris has a lifelong interest in politics, international affairs, and the military.